-4 Activities during the 2020 financial year
+4 Activities during the 2021 financial year

-During the 2020 financial year, the ACC held eleven meetings, ten of them in ordinary session and one in extraordinary session.
-The average attendance figure for members who were physically present at ACC meetings was 100%.
+During the 2021 financial year, the ACC held ten ordinary meetings.
+The average attendance figure for members who were either physically present or appeared by videoconference at ACC meetings was 100%.

-Committee meetings are convened sufficiently in advance to allow members to analyse the documentation and information relating to the items to be discussed, and this is made available to them at the same time as notice of the meeting is announced.
+Committee meetings were convened sufficiently in advance to allow members to analyse the documentation and information relating to the items to be discussed, and this was made available to them at the same time as notice of each meeting was announced.

-In addition, the Chairman of the ACC informs the Board of the matters discussed and the decisions adopted by the Committee at each of its meetings.
+In addition, the Chairman of the ACC informed the Board of the matters discussed and the decisions adopted by the Committee at each of its meetings.

-Following an invitation from the Chairman, executive directors, the head of Internal Auditing, managers and external advisors attend Committee meetings in order to discuss any items on the agenda for which they are responsible, though this does not in any way compromise the independence of the Committee's actions.
+Following an invitation from the Chairman, executive directors, the head of Internal Auditing and the Compliance Unit, managers and external advisors attended Committee meetings in order to discuss any items on the agenda for which they are responsible, though this did not in any way compromise the independence of the Committee's actions.

 At the beginning of each financial year, the ACC prepares and approves an Action Plan to ensure the proper planning and organisation of its duties.
-The Action Plan for the 2020 financial year scheduled ten meetings to be held in ordinary session and set out the content to be discussed at each meeting.
+The Action Plan for the 2021 financial year scheduled ten meetings to be held in ordinary session and set out the content to be discussed at each meeting.

-The main issues that were discussed and analysed by the Committee during the 2020 financial year and that covered the principal areas that it is responsible for overseeing can be divided into the following categories:
+The main issues that were discussed and analysed by the Committee during the 2021 financial year and that covered the principal areas that it is responsible for overseeing can be divided into the following categories: